Enterprise Agile: Software Process Improvement (SPI)

 Enterprise Unified Process (EUP) Logo

-Even the smallest information technology (IT) department needs a software process that project teams can follow and tailor; larger IT departments may need several different processes, typically one base process for each category of project that they work on.
-In the Rational Unified Process (RUP), these base processes can be described by organization-level development cases; the effort of creating and supporting them is encompassed by the Software Process Improvement (SPI) discipline of the Enterprise Unified ProcessTM (EUP).
-On agile teams the process is developed more organically, the team will often start with an agile lifecycle and then evolve the process on their own throughout a project.
+Even the smallest information technology (IT) department needs a software process that project teams can follow and tailor.
+Larger IT departments may need several different processes, typically one base process for each category of project that they work on.
+In the Rational Unified Process (RUP), base processes are described by organization-level development cases.
+The effort of creating and supporting them is encompassed by the EUP’s Software Process Improvement (SPI) discipline.
+Agile teams the develop their process organically, starting with an agile lifecycle and then evolve the process on their own throughout a project.
 For RUP teams the SPI discipline extends the RUP Environment discipline.
-As with many other enterprise management disciplines, the difference is one of scope: the Environment discipline is concerned with the process configuration for a specific project, while the SPI discipline addresses process configuration for the entire organization.
-For agile teams, perhaps following Disciplined Agile Delivery (DAD) or even Scrum, the SPI discipline provides insight into how to share process improvements across teams.
+Where the Environment discipline is concerned with the process configuration for a specific team, the SPI discipline addresses process configuration for the entire organization.
+For agile teams, the SPI discipline provides insight into how to share process improvements across teams.

 Table of Contents